FREEBIE: 5-PAGE HOLIDAY-THEMED VISUAL PERCEPTUAL ACTIVITY PACKET

 I do.
 Especially at school with the kids.
-There are so many fun things going on: concerts, holiday boutique, holiday parties, Secret Santas, and all kinds of jolliness.
+There are so many fun things going on: concerts, holiday boutiques, holiday parties, Secret Santas, and all kinds of jolliness.

 Sometimes it can be hard to keep those kids engaged, though.
-They are overstimulated from all the music, busy decorations, sweet treatments and holiday excitement.
+They are overstimulated by all the music, busy decorations, sweet treatments, and holiday excitement.

 At times like this, I love to have some fun activities or worksheets to do with the kids on my OT caseload.
 This year, I’m focusing on visual perceptual skills.